Phidk/warranty-repair-ledger/README.md

 - Track repair cases per product with clear status transitions
 - “Expiring soon” view (e.g., warranties ending in the next N days)
 - Summary report: counts by status, average repair duration
-- Optional React frontend that rides on the same API for quick demos: add products, view expiring warranties, and read the summary at a glance
+- Optional React frontend that rides on the same API for quick demos: add/delete products, open and advance repairs, view expiring warranties, and read the summary at a glance
 - Local SQLite database; runs entirely offline
 - Swagger/OpenAPI docs for quick exploration
 - xUnit integration tests using an in-memory SQLite database